 There are several variations of this: in one, scammers call an individual asserting that the individual has been awarded a grant or a similar sum of money and requests personal information or a sum of money/gift cards (iTunes, Steam, etc) to “release” the funds.
 The Treasury does not have any such programs.
 Likewise, e-mails or messages that seem to be from the Treasury that request information or demand a fee for a release of funds from OFAC or FinCEN holds are entirely fake.
 We urge recipients of such calls or e-mails to be extremely wary of any scheme requiring an advance payment for a later promise of funds—these are hallmarks of scams.

-You may find up-to-date information about individual economic impact payments under the CARES Act at https://www.irs.gov/newsroom/economic-impact-payments-what-you-need-to-know.
+You may find up-to-date information about individual economic impact payments under the CARES Act at Economic Impact Payments: What You Need to Know.
 Currently, there are no federal programs for direct grants, reimbursements, or any other type of individual financial payments other than that.

 Be aware that scammers use a number of means to try to apply pressure in a transaction so that individuals do not have time to think about the truthfulness or legitimacy of the swindle, including statements that various goods or programs are of limited quantity or duration.
 This is a hallmark of fraud—please slow down, and take the necessary time to think and check the information through unconnected sources.

 A number of resources are available to identify and report fraud, including: